fzhang8/DNSMI_example_TCGA/README.md

  4, After the downloading is completed, run the command: source("./make GXY V2.R")

- The result is stored under the path: Folder2/results/examples/Rdata/UCEC/obs RDT0.5.Rdata, in that .Rdata file "obs05" is the RDT1 dataset and it is a list with 3 elements: y, a vector of 269, transcripts, 269 x 2107, genes, 269 x 10135. "w05" is the NSM matrix, 10135 x 2107
+ The result is stored under the path: Folder2/results/examples/Rdata/UCEC/obs RDT0.5.Rdata, in that .Rdata file "obs05" is the RDT1 dataset and it is a list with 3 elements: y, a vector of 269, transcripts, 269 x 2107, genes, 269 x 10135. "w05" is the NSM matrix, 10135 x 2107, generated from "obs05".